German diplomat takes over as U.N. envoy to Libya on Tuesday

-UNITED NATIONS (Reuters) - Veteran German diplomat Martin Kobler will take over from Bernardino Leon of Spain as the top United Nations envoy to Libya on Tuesday, the U.N. press office said.
+UNITED NATIONS, Nov 16 (Reuters) - Veteran German diplomat Martin Kobler will take over from Bernardino Leon of Spain as the top United Nations envoy to Libya on Tuesday, the U.N. press office said.

 “The leadership transition comes at a critical time for Libya,” it said in a statement released on Monday.